helenarichie/helenarichie.github.io/_projects/2_project.md

 In this scenario, the mixed-phase gas can cool and accrete onto the cloud's tail before the momentum it gains from the hot phase carries it away from the cloud, as illustrated in the above cartoon (credit: Matthew Abruzzo).

-Extremely efficient cloud shielding enabled near-total dust survival in the survived cloud case, but a majority of dust ended up surviving _even_ when it was completely exposed to the hot wind.
-We saw this when we repeated the above simulation for a cloud in the destruction regime, defined by $$t_\text{cool, mix} \gg t_\text{shear}$$.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">
         {% include figure.liquid path="assets/img/cloud_surv.png" title="cloud survival" class="img-fluid rounded z-depth-1" %}